n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

 > letter.
 The letters at word boundaries will, naturally, take on
 > initial and final forms, but initial and final forms of letters also
 > occur regularly within words, when the letter in question is
-> adjacent to a letter than does not form joins.
+> adjacent to a letter that does not form joins.

 This computation starts from the first letter of the word, temporarily tagging the letter for `isol` substitution.
 If the first